aragon/protocol/docs/4-entry-points/5-voting.md

 ## 4.5.
 Voting

-The `Voting` module is in charge of handling all the votes submitted by the drafted jurors and computing the tallies to ensure the final ruling of a dispute once finished.
+The `Voting` module is in charge of handling all the votes submitted by the drafted guardians and computing the tallies to ensure the final ruling of a dispute once finished.
 In particular, the first version of the Court protocol uses a commit-reveal mechanism.
-Therefore, the `Voting` module allows jurors to commit and reveal their votes, and leaked other jurors votes.
+Therefore, the `Voting` module allows guardians to commit and reveal their votes, and leaked other guardians votes.

 ### 4.5.1.
 Constructor